mongodb/docs/source/includes/api/no-response-empty-json.rst

-This endpoint returns an empty JSON Object.
+This endpoint returns an empty |json| object.